Asad-Ismail/Pointclouds-Instance-Segmentation/README.md

 # Results

-   Results on some validation images.
-Left is input point cloud.
-Middle is GT and right are predictions
+   Visual Results on some validation images.
+Left is input point cloud, middle is GT and right are predictions

   <p align="center">
     <img src="images/val_1.png" alt="pruning" />